adamgligor/adamgligor.github.io/_posts/2018-11-04-aprilia-pegaso-650-carburettor-removal.md

 ## Intro

 My '97 model Aprilia Pegaso 650.
-With the warm season coming to an end, it is time for some maintenance work, i'll start with removing and cleaning the carburetor.
+With the summer season coming to an end, it is time for some maintenance work, i'd like to remove and clean the carburetor.

-I am by no means a professional mechanic but I like machines and occasional challenges.
+I am by no means an expert mechanic but I like tinkering with machines.

 To perform this operation I followed the procedure as described in the service manual.

 This will be my first attempt at this.

 The motorcycle in one piece.
-A real dinosaur, no fuel injection, no fuel pump, no computers, just gravity and world war 2 technology
+A relic from the past decade, no fuel injection, no fuel pump, no computers, just gravity and world war 2 technology .. love it !

 ![placeholder](/public/aprilia_carb_removal/start.jpg "start")